-166 Challenges STRATEGY IMP STRATEGY IMPLEMENTATION CONTEXTION CONTEXTIO Proposed Action Steps (Based on RAS's Model) Implementation to ۳ GENERAL SERVICES .
-Improved Stakeholder Responsibility (e.g., co- ordination, collaboration and action) Creation of a "Key Stakeholder" partnership to develop and fund a strategy and action program designed to minimize the negative impact of gambling on the community and address the problems associated with gambling Does not currently exist Challenges 1-3 Province To Establish a Richmond Problem Gambling Community Task Force which includes representatives from the: Gaming Policy and Enforcement Branch of Ministry of Public Safety and Solicitor General, BC Ministry of Education, Province has indicated that it will establish such a Task Force - no time frame as yet ار Ensuring Sufficient Resources (e.g., funding, capacity, support, legislation, policies), to adequately address problem gambling issues.
+Challenges Strategies SIRALEGY IMPLEMENTATION CONTEXT Implementation to GENERAL SERVICES (Based on RAS's Model) Date Improved Stakeholder Responsibility (e.g., coordination, collaboration and action) Creation of a "Key Stakeholder" partnership to develop and fund a strategy and action program designed to minimize the negative impact of gambling on the community and address the problems associated with gambling Does not currently exist Challenges 1-3 Province To Establish a Richmond Problem Gambling Community Task Force which includes representatives from the: Gaming Policy and Enforcement Branch of Ministry of Public Safety and Solicitor General, BC Ministry of Education Province has indicated that it will establish such a Task Force - no time frame as yet 2.
+Ensuring Sufficient Resources (e.g., funding, capacity, support, legislation, policies), to adequately address problem gambling issues.
 Stakeholder partnership creates and agrees to innovative funding mechanism to fund necessary services to deal with prevention, public awareness and treatment Does not currently exist. - British Columbia Lottery Corporation, - Great Canadian Casino, - City of Richmond, - RCMP, - Richmond School District, - Richmond Addiction Services, - Others.
-See above က် A Qualified Service Provider Ensure that a qualified agency (like RAS): - has sufficient capacity to deliver prevention and treatment programs, - the ability to deliver programs at times and in locations (e.g., the casino) needed by problem gamblers and their families.
-Limited services currently exist Key stakeholder partnership to: Eund Co-ordinate Ehance RAS Develop a Strategic Plan Implement it Oversee it Monitor and research Report regularly Make adjustments and changes to address new issues and challenges Partially accomplished for 2005 - City contributed \$91,950.00 to RAS for prevention with youth and seniors
+See above 3.
+A Qualified Service Provider Ensure that a qualified agency (like RAS): has sufficient capacity to deliver prevention and treatment programs, the ability to deliver programs at times and in locations (e.g., the casino) needed by problem gamblers and their families.
+Limited services currently exist Key stakeholder partnership to: Eund Co-ordinate Develop a Strategic Plan Implement it Oversee it Monitor and research Report regularly Make adjustments and changes to address new issues and challenges Partially accomplished for 2005 - City contributed \$91,950.00 to RAS for prevention with youth and seniors

-STRATEGY IMPI STRATEGY IMPLEMENTATION CONTEXT Challenges Strategies Existing Services Proposed Action Steps (Based on RAS's Model) Implementation to Date RESEARCH PROGRAM ¥ 4.
-Determine the impact and consequences of problem gambling on the community s of on the - Conduct a Research Program to monitor and analyze the impact of the casino on the gambling behaviour of the people of Richmond, attitudes toward gambling, social costs, incidence of gambling related crime, health costs, etc. Monitor and analyze, the economic, social and health impact on individuals, families and the community of the expanded casino, Establish base line data Analyze data, Make recommendations, Ensure that the Strategy remains relevant. - Some research - Comprehensive data for Richmond does not exist - Implement the Research program to assess the economic, social and health impact of the expanded casino on individuals, families and community - Establish programs No provincial initiatives to conduct Richmond-based research to date PREVENTION SERVICES CES Creating awareness among all sectors of the community about the dangers and consequences of gambling ss of the the - Development and implementation of comprehensive prevention and public awareness programs targeted at and delivered to all population sectors (i.e. children, seniors, women, youth etc.) One Problem Gambling Prevention Services Contract with Ministry of Public Safety and Solicitor General In addition to current counselling services (i.e., RAS's) add one FTE Problem Gambling Prevention Specialist or Counsellor with: 50% of the job duties to develop and promote a problem 2005 - City contributed \$91,950.00 to RAS for prevention in schools and for seniors 2.
-Preventing the vulnerable sectors of the community from being addicted to gambling nerable imunity ed to Training for those who work with the most vulnerable populations Employ a prevention worker/counsellor specifically designated to work with the seniors population gambling curriculum at schools, and - 50% of which will be to work specifically with Richmond's seniors population .
-Province working with RAS to develop school resource materials ps Implementation to tel) Date first pilot Responsible , a Gambling Information ed to be Centre at River Rock ne to connect problem ing gamblers with tre to counselling services Due o RAS will present annual report to Council in March 2006 re: City-funded prevention initiative Pilot Responsible Gambling Information Centre will be evaluated after first (Based on RAS's Model) In addition to the above existing counselling services and the first additional counsellor position, a second counsellor is proposed to be located inside the casino in the proposed Responsible Gaming Education /Information Centre to work with: self-exclusion program, and those who require on-site support and counselling. - Establish programs STRATEGY IMPLEMENTATION CONTEXT Existing Services One Problem Gambling Clinical Counsellor employed by a local qualified. agency (e.g., RAS) through a contract with Ministry of Public Safety and Solicitor General.
-The counsellor works closely with S.U.C.C.E.S.S. to serve the Chinese population of Richmond.
-Some STRATEGY IMP Strategies Ensure that an approved agency (e.g., RAS) has sufficient capacity to ensure availability, ready access to and delivery of treatment services at times and in locations (i.e. the casino) needed by problem gamblers and their families.
-These services must be responsive to language and cultural differences.
-Establish monitoring programs Analyze findings Make recommendations Update Strategy Review Strategy as a pilot strategy after five years Make recommendations Challenges TREATMENT SERVICES treatment services are available and accessible for those individuals and families negatively affected by gambling Reach problem gamblers in ethnic communities MONITORING PROGRAM Ensure effectiveness
+STRATEGY IMP STRATEGY IMPLEMENTATION CONTEXT EXT A STATE OF THE STA Challenges Strategies Existing Services Proposed Action Steps (Based on RAS's Model) Implementation to Date RESEARCH PROGRAM がある。 A Company Manager Transport Company M 4.
+Determine the impact and consequences of problem gambling on the community Conduct a Research Program to monitor and analyze the impact of the casino on the gambling behaviour of the people of Richmond, attitudes toward gambling, social costs, incidence of gambling related crime, health costs, etc. Monitor and analyze, the economic, social and health impact on individuals, families and the community of the expanded casino, Establish base line data Analyze data, Make recommendations, Ensure that the Strategy remains relevant. - Some research - Comprehensive data for Richmond does not exist - Implement the Research program to assess the economic, social and health impact of the expanded casino on individuals, families and community - Establish programs No provincial initiatives to conduct Richmond-based research to date PREVENTION SERVICES Creating awareness among all sectors of the community about the dangers and consequences of gambling - Development and implementation of comprehensive prevention and public awareness programs targeted at and delivered to all population sectors (i.e. children, seniors, women, youth etc.) One Problem Gambling Prevention Services Contract with Ministry of Public Safety and Solicitor General In addition to current counselling services (i.e., RAS's) add one FTE Problem Gambling Prevention Specialist or Counsellor with: 50% of the job duties to develop and promote a problem 2005 - City contributed \$91,950.00 to RAS for prevention in schools and for seniors 2.
+Preventing the vulnerable sectors of the community from being addicted to gambling - Training for those who work with the most vulnerable populations - Employ a prevention worker/counsellor specifically designated to work with the seniors population gambling curriculum at schools, and 50% of which will be to work specifically with Richmond's seniors population .
+Province working with RAS to develop school resource materials